a collection of artifacts

 each piece celebrates and supports domestic farming and manufacturing. alexis invests in small businesses that consider the worker and impact on our environment and strives to work in a way that supports slow, responsible and reformative practices that champion small producers.

-whether it be the dyers who use collected rainwater for dyeing and compost leftover dyestuff at local sustainable amish farms. the weavers who use regenerative and biodegradable farm grown and raised natural cotton, flax, hemp and wool fiber in the fabrics they design and produce. the cut and sew production facility who save all scrap fabric material to recycle and only throw away a small bag of waste a week. or alexis’ own methods, using nearly
+this line is near no-waste, whether it be the dyers who use collected rainwater for dyeing and compost leftover dyestuff at local sustainable amish farms; the weavers who use regenerative and biodegradable farm grown and raised natural cotton, flax, hemp and wool fiber in the fabrics they design and produce; the cut and sew production facility who save all scrap fabric material to recycle and only throw away a small bag of waste a week; or alexis’ own methods, using nearly all of the cut-offs from this project to create something else, such as making the doris gene scarf from the remnants of the eddie overshirt, or making handmade paper from the tiny bits from the frances field trouser and the elia crop jacket.